Ethiopia

 Linguists have determined that the earliest reference of coffee in Ethiopia is in Arabic documents dating back to the year 900.
 The documents refer to a strange new drink called “buna” that was being consumed throughout the country; “buna” is Oromiyan (a language spoken in Ethiopia) for coffee.

 Arabica coffee has always grown wild in the hills of the Kaffa districts, with several coffee farms established in those areas.
-Today, 98% of the Ethiopian coffee farmers are smallholders.
+Today, 98% of the Ethiopian coffee farms are runned by smallholders.
 As coffee still grows wild in many areas, farmers harvest their crops utilising 4 different systems: forest coffee, semi-forest coffee, garden coffee, and plantation coffee.

 Interested in this origin?
 Talk to your sales rep.